distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 The oracle calculates `impact_TWAP` from the most recent 24 cumulative eligible hours before resolution.
 Ineligible periods are skipped, and later eligible observations after re-entry displace earlier ones rather than leaving the window frozen at an obsolete exit.

 If fewer than 24 eligible hours exist, the impact future refunds.
 The ordinary event and conditional markets retain their own settlement rules.
 The probability band, duration, and market-quality requirement are design parameters.
-The shared-collateral design below can support a wider band than separately collateralised markets if its corrected claims produce measurably better prices near the extremes.
+The portfolio-insured design below can support a wider band than separately collateralised markets if its claims produce measurably better prices near the extremes.

 ## The capital-efficiency limitation